 Of course, suppliers deliver lots of packages in plastic mailers, and you're bound to find some plastics once you open that outer cardboard delivery box.

 How many compounds do American manufacturers use in making plastics for packaging?
 The current best estimate is they use 906 different chemical compounds to make plastic packaging.
 Of those compounds, 63 rank highest for human health hazards and 68 for environmental hazards.
 By the way, how long did those opened packaging boxes lay around on the living room floor?
-You know how kids and pets love to play in boxes.
+Do you know how kids and pets love to play in boxes?